Enhanced test automation with Selenium WebDriver and pytest

 - driver = Chrome() - Chrome() initializes the ChromeDriver instance using the default options on your local machine.

 - yield driver - A value should be returned by the pytest fixture that represents the setup.
 To the initialized WebDriver the fixture returns a reference.
-The WebDriver does not use a return statement but uses yield which means the fixture is a generator.
-In this case the first iteration of the fixture, the WebDriver initialization is the “setup” phase that can be defined before a test begins.
-The second iteration is to quit calling that denotes a “cleanup” phase and can be used after a test finishes.
-When you write the fixtures as generators it helps you to keep together the related setup and cleanup operations as a single concern.
+The WebDriver does not use a return statement but uses yield, which means the fixture is a generator.
+In this case, the first iteration of the fixture, the WebDriver initialization, is the “setup” phase that can be defined before a test begins.
+The second iteration is to quit calling, which denotes a “cleanup” phase and can be used after a test finishes.
+When you write the fixtures as generators, it helps you to keep together the related setup and cleanup operations as a single concern.

-- driver.quit() - I would like to suggest to always quit your WebDriver instance at the end of a test.
-When the test automation ends it is not necessary the driver processes on the test machine would always die.
-If you happen to fail in quitting a driver instance it may keep on running as a zombie process that could consume as well as lock the system resources.
+- driver.quit() - I would like to suggest always quitting your WebDriver instance at the end of a test.
+When the test automation ends, it is not necessary the driver processes on the test machine would always die.
+If you happen to fail in quitting a driver instance, it may keep on running as a zombie process that could consume as well as lock the system resources.